-Interim Conferences - Mid-year check-ins:
+Interim Conferences/Mid-year check-ins - by February 28

-Education specialists and teachers will review progress toward the goals/objectives at least once during the school year, using available information and data collected on student progress.
+Evaluators and education specialists will review progress toward the goals/objectives at least once during the school year, using available information and data collected on student progress.
 This review may result in revisions to the instructional strategies or approaches specialists use.
 Specialists and evaluators may mutually agree to mid-year adjustments to SMART goals to accommodate changes (e.g., student populations, assignment).
-The Mid-Year Conference will take place by February 15 of the academic year (or April 30 for second semester courses in high school).

-Phase 4:

-Assess students to
+Phase 4: Assess students to determine progress towards or achievement of SMART goals

-determine progress

-towards or

-achievement of

-SMART goals